Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Background

 When designing a latent variable model for image data, the decoder can be made autoregressive, where the distribution of each pixel is conditioned on the value of previous pixels in row-major order, as well as on $\z$,

 We refer to $x_{<(i,j)}$ as the full AR \emph{receptive field}, and its shape is shown in \cref{fig:explainer}b.
-This is modification is intended to make the model more expressive.
+This modification is intended to make the model more expressive.
 However, the decoder is now powerful enough to model the entire data distribution locally, to the extent that it is unclear which aspects of the data should be encoded in $\z$ and which should be modeled by the decoder.

-In practice, when using a VAE, there seems to be a preference to model as much content as possible with the decoder.
-He~\etal~\cite{he2018lagging} argued this behaviour is caused by the approximate posterior lagging behind the true posterior in the early stages of training, causing the parameters to get stuck in a local optimum, where the decoder models the data without using the latent variables.
+When using a VAE in practice, there seems to be a preference to model as much content as possible with the decoder.
+He~\etal~\cite{he2018lagging} argued that this behavior is caused by the approximate posterior lagging behind the true posterior in the early stages of training, causing the parameters to get stuck in a local optimum where the decoder models the data without using the latent variables.

-Alternatively, Chen~\etal~\cite{chenvariational} reasoned that with most practical VAEs, ignoring the latent variables achieves a tighter lower bound on the marginal log-likelihood.
+Alternatively, Chen~\etal~\cite{chenvariational} reasoned that with most practical VAEs, ignoring the latent variables leads a tighter lower bound on the marginal log-likelihood.
 By only using the latent variables to express what the decoder cannot model, the true posterior is brought closer to the prior and can be more closely matched by the relatively inflexible approximate posterior.
-The authors then demonstrated how this behaviour can be used to control the division of labour in a VAE.
+The authors then demonstrated how this behavior can be used to control the division of labor in a VAE.
 Specifically, they designed an AR decoder that is capable of modeling information that they do not want captured in the latent variables, but is incapable of modeling the information that they do want captured in the latent variables.

 In this paper, we design an AR receptive field that only captures the correlations common in scientific imaging noise.
-This allows us train a latent variable model of noisy image data where latent variables explain the signal content and the decoder models only the noise generation process.
+This allows us to train a latent variable model of noisy image data where latent variables explain the signal content and the decoder models only the noise generation process.
 We then use the approximate posterior to sample latent variables, each representing one of the clean signals that could possibly underlie a given noisy image.